missionpinball/mpf-docs/docs/install/mac.md

-Once you have MPF installed via the procedure above, you can keep it up-to-date by running the pip commands from above which you used to install the MPF components, but with the additional `--update` flag.
+Once you have MPF installed via the procedure above, you can keep it up-to-date by running the pip commands from above which you used to install the MPF components, but with the additional `--upgrade` flag.

 Questions?
 Comments?
 Need help?
 You can post to the [forum](../community/index.md).